wso2/docs-ei/en/streaming-integrator/docs/quick-start-guide/getting-started/create-the-siddhi-application.md

 ## What's Next?

-To test the `TemperatureApp` Siddhi application you created, proceed to [Step 3: Test the Siddhi Application](test-siddhi-application.md).
+Now you can deploy the `SweetFactoryApp` Siddhi application you created.
+To do this, proceed to [Step 3: Deploy the Siddhi Application](deploy-siddhi-application.md).